BrennonLee/brennonlee.github.io/about.md

 Since then I've been working as a Full Stack Software Engineer at [Carimus](https://carimus.com/).
 Passionate about working on new & creative projects to help make life easier for those in my community.

+Also a passionate member of the [dumbledorks](https://www.dumbledorks.com/).
+Additional team swag can be found [here](https://dorkable.com/).

 ## Latest Side Project
 Collaborating with the one and only Nicholas Clement on finding you guys local happy hours @ [Hottest Happy Hours](https://hottesthappyhours.com/).
 Highly recommend taking a peek at [his](https://nicholasclement.com/about/) site if you're interested in increasing your knowledge on AWS.